-One of the biggest advantages of managing your inventory effectively is that you avoid product spoilage.
+One of the biggest advantages of managing inventory effectively is that you avoid product spoilage.
 No one wants to order fruit and vegetables and have them show up moldy and wilted.
 If you know that case of tomatoes is on loading dock No. 4 at a particular site, you can make sure it’s picked up on time.

 To see how logistics is essential, let’s look at how various chains interact.
 You have an order of 50 tons of grapes that are to be delivered to the warehouse of a well-known supermarket.
 One of your delivery vehicles breaks down on the way to the warehouse, and there is a three-hour delay.
 Needless to say, the supermarket isn’t happy with you.
 Nothing spoiled, but the supermarket didn’t meet its deadline for the weekend sale that included organic produce.

 - The supply of spare parts that could have been used to fix the truck before it broke down